 - Tidworth (serving both Tidworth and Amesbury)

 Since the closure of Salisbury custody in June 2014 detainees have been taken to Melksham custody by a dedicated Prisoner Transport Team made up of police staff.
-The Chief Constable and I concluded that two units - Gablecross in Swindon and one other – were sufficient.
+The Force and I concluded that two units - Gablecross in Swindon and one other – were sufficient.
 Consideration was given to building a new unit in the Warminster area which would have led to the closure of Melksham custody.

-However we have agreed that, against a backdrop of falling demand for custody as a result of changes in the law restricting police bail, that we cannot justify spending up to £11m of public money to move a custody unit 12 miles south of Melksham when it would provide only a marginal improvement in the travel time from the Salisbury area whilst at the same time increasing journey times from the north and west of Melksham.
+However we have agreed that, against a backdrop of falling demand for custody as a result of changes in the law restricting police bail, that we cannot justify spending up to £11m of public money to move a custody unit 12 miles from Melksham when it would provide only a marginal improvement in the travel time from the Salisbury area whilst at the same time increasing journey times from the north and west of Melksham.